apalache-mc/apalache/docs/src/tutorials/snowcat-tutorial.md

 Typing input error: Expected a type annotation for VARIABLE network
 ```

-No magic happened.
-We have to annotate the variable `network`.
+Not surprisingly, the type checker tells us that we still have to annotate the
+variable `network`.

 ## Step 3: Annotating the variable network